NatsRobotics/BeachCleanup/README.md

 Controls:<br>
 -WASD to move<br>
 -Shift to sprint<br>
--Click on garbage to collect
+-Click on garbage to collect<br>
+-p to pause/buy upgrades